travis-ci/dpl/README.md

 Description:

+  tbd

   Support for deployments to TestFairy is in alpha.
 Please see here: https://github.com/travis-ci/dpl/#maturity-levels

 Options:

   --api_key KEY                TestFairy API key (type: string, required: true) --app_file FILE              Path to the app file that will be generated after the build (APK/IPA) (type:
                                string, required: true)
   --symbols_file FILE          Path to the symbols file (type: string) --testers_groups GROUPS      Tester groups to be notified about this build (type: string, e.g.: e.g.
                                group1,group1)
   --[no-]notify                Send an email with a changelog to your users --[no-]auto_update           Automaticall upgrade all the previous installations of this app this version --advanced_options OPTS      Comma_separated list of advanced options (type: string, e.g.: option1,option2)

 Common Options:

   --run CMD                    Command to execute after the deployment finished successfully (type: array
-                                      (string, can be given multiple times)) --[no-]cleanup                      Skip cleaning up build artifacts before the deployment --help                              Get help on this command
+                               (string, can be given multiple times)) --cleanup                    Skip cleaning up build artifacts before the deployment --help                       Get help on this command

 Examples: